EchoV175/PWSH/README.md

-# PWSH simple scripts to add and remove locul user accounts.
+# PWSH simple scripts to add and remove local user accounts.